 All restroom waste should be collected in receptacles lined with black garbage bags.
 In breakrooms, kitchen areas, or coffee station areas, designate at least one receptacle for collection of food, coffee grinds, liquids, dirty tissues and paper towels - these containers should also be lined with a black garbage bag.

-All other waste (i.e. non-restroom and non-breakroom waste) should be thrown away in receptacles with clear bags or placed directly into your orange cart(s).
+All other waste (non-restroom and non-breakroom waste) should be thrown away in receptacles with clear bags or placed directly into your orange cart(s).
+Having trouble finding clear plastic bags?
+Click here for a listing of stores.

 Simply tie up the black bags and toss them into your orange cart with everything else.
 When your waste reaches the recycling center, the black bags are a signal to pull this material before it passes through the recycling processing facility.
 Pretty cool.